 Historically, conditions like high blood pressure, high cholesterol, heart attack and stroke were considered adult diseases.
 After decades of research, we now know that coronary and cardiovascular disease actually begin in childhood.
 Fortunately, many children can avoid these diseases later in life when they are screened early and treated as necessary.
 They can also protect themselves against disease by learning to practice healthy diet and exercise habits in childhood and beyond.

-The Preventive Pediatric Cardiology Program at Riley Children’s Health helps families lower their children’s risk for adult cardiovascular disease, and we treat kids who already have symptoms such as abnormal cholesterol (dyslipidemia) or high blood pressure.
+The Preventive Pediatric Cardiology Program at Riley Children’s helps families lower their children’s risk for adult cardiovascular disease, and we treat kids who already have symptoms such as abnormal cholesterol (dyslipidemia) or high blood pressure.

 The American Academy of Pediatrics and the American Heart Association recommend universal lipid screening in well-child visits between the ages of 9 and 11.
 Pediatricians and family physicians screen some children even earlier due to elevated risk factors, such as juvenile diabetes, childhood obesity or family history, such as a parent or grandparent affected by:

-If your child’s test results or family history suggest they may benefit from early preventive care, our fellowship trained physicians, registered dieticians and nurse practitioners can support your family as you make positive steps to stop cardiovascular damage before it starts.
+If your child’s test results or family history suggest they may benefit from early preventive care, our fellowship trained physicians, registered dietitians and nurse practitioners can support your family as you make positive steps to stop cardiovascular damage before it starts.

 Whether you come to our program through a referral from a pediatrician or family physician, or you find us independently, our highly skilled team serves the individual needs of your child and your family circumstances.